hrydgard/ppsspp-site/docs/development/ppsspp-internals/networking.md

 Also for some reason stores a field `method_` that duplicates the abstract base's `method_`.
 I have no idea why.
 TODO: It probably should just use the parent's field.

-"Start()" - creates a vector of neatt options (actually pointers, but whatever), calls `naettRequestWithOptions` and `naettMake` (the return values are saved), then updates the progress as 0%.
+"Start()" - creates a vector of naett options (actually pointers, but whatever), calls `naettRequestWithOptions` and `naettMake` (the return values are saved), then updates the progress as 0%.
 I assume that naett spawns a thread on its own.